fleetdm/fleet/handbook/community.md

 ### Adding a link to the Fleet docs

 You can link documentation pages to each other using relative paths.
 For example, in `docs/Using-Fleet/Fleet-UI.md`, you can link to `docs/Using-Fleet/Permissions.md` by writing `[permissions](./Permissions.md)`.
-This will automatically transformed into the appropriate URL for `fleetdm.com/docs`.
+This will automatically be transformed into the appropriate URL for `fleetdm.com/docs`.

 However, the `fleetdm.com/docs` compilation process does not account for relative links to directories **outside** of `/docs`.
 This is why it’s essential to follow the file path exactly when adding a link to Fleet docs.